z-------------/scouncil-v2/README.md

 ## Configure

-To make sure that your Apache2 configuration recognises `.htaccess` files, add these lines to your `apache2.conf` (usually in `/etc/apache2`):
+Make sure that your Apache2 configuration recognises `.htaccess` files, add these lines to your `apache2.conf` (usually in `/etc/apache2`):

 ```
 <Directory /var/www>